-Early signs of dehydration include fatigue, thirst, dry lips and tongue, lack of energy, and feeling overheated.
+Early signs of dehydration include , thirst, dry lips and tongue, lack of energy, and feeling overheated.
 But if kids wait to drink until they feel thirsty, they're already dehydrated.
-Thirst doesn't really kick in until a child has lost 2% of his or her body weight as sweat.
+Thirst doesn't really kick in until a child has lost 2% of their body weight as sweat.

 - Heat cramps: Painful cramps of the abdominal muscles, arms, or legs.